 Looking at us, other organisations have followed suit.
 It is heartening to see organisations make their own cleanup programs.
 There is a sense of self-regulation among the larger organisations.
 Unfortunately, I cannot say the same about smaller groups who go there.
 They are usually trekking groups of 4-5 people with local guides.

 The smaller groups dirty the most.
 So do the dhabas who have just sprouted up.
 They need to be regulated.

-Like any activity, trekking too needs regulation.
-In Sikkim, the Khangchendzonga conservation committee have stepped in to regulate trekkers on trekking trails.
+Like any activity, trekking to needs regulation.
+In Sikkim, the Khangchendzonga conservation committee has stepped in to regulate trekkers on trekking trails.
 They have done a wonderful job of it.
 Trails in Sikkim are mostly clean despite the large number of trekkers who go on them.
 Similarly, initiatives need to be taken in Uttarakhand.